 i.iv.
 Distance will be measured in a straight line from the main entrance of the nearest nodal point to the front door of the child’s home address by computer software.
 22% of places will be allocated to applicants living closest to Isle of Wight Studio School, 22% of places will be allocated to applicants living closest to Newport (Isle of Wight) bus station, 22% of places will be allocated to applicants living closest to Ryde bus station, 22% of places will be allocated to applicants living closest to Shanklin bus station and 12% of places will be allocated to applicants living closest to Freshwater Village Hall.
 If one or more of the nodes is undersubscribed places will be reallocated proportionally.

 i.v.
 Children of staff for recruitment and retention purposes (children of staff who have been employed at the Isle of Wight Studio School for at least two years or those that meet a skills shortage).
-These students will be admitted in addition to the admission number, but limited to a maximum of five per cohort, including the Sixth Form.
+These students will be admitted in addition to the admission number, but limited to a maximum of five per cohort.
 Applications in this category should be made in the normal way and augmented by a letter directly to the Headteacher of the Isle of Wight Studio School.
 If more than five places in any one cohort are requested, admissions will be decided by a panel approved by the Governors.

 5. Further Information relating to the Admissions Criteria